Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 Let's walk through the code above to get a sense of what we're trying to achieve here.

-1. We have a dataset of greek coins from pompeii (imported from `skimage.data.coins`)
+1. We have a dataset of Greek coins from Pompeii (imported from `skimage.data.coins`)
 2. We resize the image to 20% to speed up processing
-3. Convert the image to graph data structure
+3. Convert the image to a graph data structure
 4. Apply spectral clustering on the graph (via `discretize` labelling).
 5. Plot the resulting clustering

-Now to make it run on GPU we need to do bunch of minor changes in the code.
-Firstly we need to use a different array input for GPU array.
+Now to make it run on GPU we need to make minor changes to this demo code.
+We need to use a different array input for a GPU array.
 Since NumPy is a CPU only library we'll use CuPy, which is a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.

 #### Changes to SciPy, scikit-learn, scikit-image, CuPy